-The histogram is a graphical representation by bars of the gray tones of a photograph, basically it is about representing the frequency with which a tone is repeated
+The Histogram is a graphical representation by bars of the gray tones of a photograph.
+It is about representing the frequency with which a technique is repeated.

 This famous graph has two axes, one vertical and the other horizontal.
 The important thing is that you remember that each axis indicates:

-- The vertical axis tells us the number of pixels of each tone, that is, the higher the bar, the more tones like that there will be in the photograph.
+- The vertical axis tells us the number of pixels of each tone.
+The higher the bar, the more techniques like that there will be in the photograph.

 As you will understand, the further to the left are all the bars or “mountains” the photo will be darker, with many shadows.
-If, on the other hand, the histogram tends to the right, the image will have many more white tones, therefore it represents an image with a lot of light.
+If, on the other hand, the Histogram tends to the right, the image will have many more white tones.
+Therefore it represents an image with much light.

-These values also represent the amount of basic colors there are (red, green and yellow), it is a matter of selecting one histogram or another.
+These values also represent the number of primary colors.
+There are (red, green, and yellow).
+It is a matter of selecting one Histogram or another.
 We will focus on the lightness or gray tones histogram.

 Are there perfect histograms?

-Once we know how the dark and light tones are represented, we can conclude that a “correct” histogram would have information in all tones, that is, it would have a bar for each tone and the appearance of its graph will be of frequency uniform.
+Once we know how the dark and light tones are represented, we can conclude that a “correct” histogram would have information in all manners.
+It would have a bar for each technique, and the appearance of its graph will be of frequency uniform.

 But BEWARE, a uniform graph does not have to be correct, the values will help you get an idea of how the light is distributed in the photograph and how to improve it, but it is not an official guide to take good photos.

-It all depends on the result you are looking for , if you take a high-key photograph like the one in the example, the graph will not be uniform at all and it will still be correct, since it fits my result.
+It all depends on the result you are looking for.
+If you take a high-key photograph like the one in the example, the graph will not be uniform, and it will still be correct since it fits my result.

-In a night photograph, the curves will tend to be in the left area, since the image is dark in itself and for that reason it is not incorrect, do you understand it?
+In a night photograph, the curves will tend to be in the left area since the image is dark in itself, and for that reason, it is not incorrect.
+Do you understand?

-Now, if the histogram is not a guide which must be followed as if it were the civil code, what are histograms really good for?
+If the Histogram is not a guide that must be followed as if it were the civil code, what are histograms suitable for?
 Let’s see.

-The LCD screen is not 100% reliable, since the external light it reflects affects it directly, also the brightness you have configured or the angle from which you look at it, therefore, using these brightness bars is the most reliable means to ensure that your photograph is correctly exposed and it is highly recommended that you start using it.
+The LCD screen is not 100% reliable, since the external light it reflects affects it directly; also, the brightness you have configured or the angle from which you look at it, therefore, using these brightness bars is the most reliable means to ensure that your photograph is correctly exposed.
+It is highly recommended that you start using it.

 Learn to interpret it

-Take a look at these examples to understand it better.
+Please take a look at these examples to understand them better.

-Look at the histogram of this photograph that I took in Asturias, at the time of taking I was guided by the values to make sure that the lights were not burned out and thus recover the maximum possible information from the sky and the water when developing in Lightroom.
+Look at the Histogram of this photograph that I took in Asturias.
+At the time of taking, I was guided by the values to ensure that the lights were not burned out and recover the maximum possible information from the sky and the water when developing in Lightroom.

-You can see how there are many areas with pure black by looking at the peak on the left, while on the right side, the white area, there are many fewer pixels.
+You can see how there are many areas with pure black by looking at the peak on the left, while on the right side, there are many fewer pixels in the white room.

 Does the example have a correct histogram?
 Well, as I explained before, yes, because I have achieved the result I was looking for even with a too underexposed histogram.

-In this photograph, if I had overexposed the lights (a peak on the right side of the graph), I would not have achieved that melancholic atmosphere, it was a great help to guide me through the histogram.
+If I had overexposed the lights (a peak on the right side of the graph), I would not have achieved that melancholic atmosphere.
+It was a great help to guide me through the Histogram.